Overview of DevTools

 Allows you to inspect, edit, and debug your HTML and CSS.
 You can edit in the tool while displaying the changes live in the browser.

 The Elements tool is always present on the Activity Bar.

 The Console tool is always present on the Activity Bar and on the Quick View toolbar.

 The Sources tool is always present on the Activity Bar.

 The Network tool allows you to monitor and inspect requests or responses from the network and browser cache.
 You can filter requests and responses to fit your needs and simulate different network conditions.

 More Tools button

-To add a tool to the toolbar, click the More Tools () button.
+To add a tool to the Activity Bar, click the More tools () button.